 Tall or hanging plants to create privacy is what I originally wanted to do, but I’ve never planted anything in my life and would be navigating into a whole other world I knew nothing about.
-I also wanted more of a “set it and forget it” solution where I wouldn’t have to do any watering, so this option was out.
+I also wanted something quick, and plants can take a while to grow.
+Lastly, I wanted more of a “set it and forget it” solution where I wouldn’t have to do any watering, so this option was out.

 Outdoor privacy screens seemed to be the best option for me.
 There are many different types of privacy screens, but after referring back to my features list, I knew that a metal one would be best, so I focused on those options.
 I also knew that the most important detail was the height.
 There are a lot of great options that will cover your railing (usually ~4 feet tall) to create a more private space, but I knew I needed something taller since the highway overpass sits about 2 feet above the top of my railing.
 So I focused on options around 6 feet tall.

 Once you’ve completed the above steps, you will land on the best option for you.
 Now it’s time to research products within that category and decide on your favorite.